 It’s definitely one of the longer Santa Fe hiking trails but you usually get out what effort you put in and it’s is true in this case.
 Remote paradise!

 Amidst a myriad of amazing waterfalls and trails, Nuca Del Toro, is a basic trail without much of an epic viewpoint.
 However, if you give the trail a chance it can be a fun afternoon activity with a change of scenery from the Panamanian Jungle.
 Huge pine trees surround you on top of the hill with snippets of the mountain range visible depending on what giant boulder you can clamber onto.

 Read full blog post: NUCA DEL TORO HIKE

 NATURE NIGHT TRAIL

 We walked for about 1.5 hours total admiring all of the amazing creatures along the way.
-Let’s just see the bugs are bigger in Panama.
+Let’s just see if the bugs are bigger in Panama.
 If you are interested in this experience I do recommend it.
 Just drop into Hostal La Qhiaand let them know.
-Edgar is so stoked on the creatures and you can tell he really loves that part of being involved at the hostel.
 It was $25 per person and the only paid tour I did in Santa Fe.
 The rest of the Santa Fe hiking trails were free!

 Read full blog post: NATURE NIGHT TRAIL IN THE JUNGLE